 Referee: 2 On the one hand, the calculations are exactly what one would do naturally as a side calculation and so do not represent a substantive advance.
 On the other hand, the result will surprise people: sex-autosome fusions are expected to occur under the null hypothesis at least 25% of the time until the diploid number of chromosomes rises about 16.
 This deserves highlighting in the abstract.

-We have highlighted this in our abstract My recommendation would be to add more meat to the bones of this paper by analyzing a data set along the lines suggested in Figure 2 (Drosophila?).
+We have highlighted this in our abstract lines 14-17 My recommendation would be to add more meat to the bones of this paper by analyzing a data set along the lines suggested in Figure 2 (Drosophila?).
 The authors do reanalyze the case of the jumping spiders, but that’s a simple one given that the autosome counts remain 26 for the transitions examined.
 Having two case studies, not just this one, would balance the paper and would be useful to mention in the abstract to motivate the reader.
 Without this motivation, I don't think the paper is strong enough.

 We appreciate this suggestion and have added an anlaysis of XXXX species of drosophila….

+Mentioned in abstract line 17-18

-Other major suggestions: * The XY and XO sections are really such straightforward calculations that these two sections should be merged. * The authors note after equation (10) that their calculations apply to multi-XY systems, but that isn’t true.
+Other major suggestions: * The XY and XO sections are really such straightforward calculations that these two sections should be merged.

+This section has been rewritten. * The authors note after equation (10) that their calculations apply to multi-XY systems, but that isn’t true.
 They only apply to multi-X Y or X multi-Y systems, not to multi-X multi-Y systems.
 Although the latter are rare (noted in the discussion), the calculation is not that much more complicated and should be given.

 NATHAN: check a couple of corner cases and see what happens for XXXyy and Xyyy system also check on the math for UV chromosomes.

+Done, slight modification makes our formula applicable to multi x multi y systems including xyyy.
+Our math works for UV chromosomes assuming that the male and female haploids both have the same number of chromosomes (ie exluding UO or UVV etc)

 Minor comments: * “In an XYY system, X_S = 2" should read “In an XYY system, X_S = 1”

+This section has been rewritten.

 * "does not drop below 25% until the diploid autosome count is greater than 16” should read "does not drop below 25% until the diploid chromosome count is greater than 16” or "does not drop below 25% until the diploid autosome count is greater than or equal to 16” [it is 22% with 16 autosomes]

-Corrected
+Corrected line 116

 * The notation in (8) and (11) should be synchronized (SA with or without a subscript).

+This section has been rewritten.

 * [Sorry to not be that helpful on this, but this is the type of calculation that could easily be in the early work on chromosome evolution.
 It is worth double checking White 1977, King 1993 (Species Evolution), and Bull 1983 (Evolution of Sex Determining Mechanisms) to make sure that they didn't cover this calculation.]